onosproject/onos-docs/docs/content/developers/contributing.md

 ![Git workflow](../images/contributing_workflow.png)

-[!NOTE]
-In the following subsections, we explain the contribution workflow for one of the repositories, namely `onos-config`.
+>In the following subsections, we explain the contribution workflow for one of the repositories, namely `onos-config`.
 The same workflow can be used for all the other repos under [onosproject](https://github.com/onosproject).
-In the following examples just substitute any `onos-config` reference with the name of the repo you are working on, such as `onos-topo` or `simulators`.
+>In the following examples just substitute any `onos-config` reference with the name of the repo you are working on, such as `onos-topo` or `simulators`.
 Any step that do not have `onos-config` in them can be used as is.

 ### 1. Fork on GitHub